redhat-performance/quads/README.md

       * [QUADS Talks and Media](#quads-talks-and-media)

 ## What does it do?
-   - Create and manage a date/time based YAML schedule for machine allocations
+   - Create and manage a date/time schedule for machine allocations
    - Drive system provisioning and network switch changes based on workload assignment via external commands
+   - Control PDU sockets for connected bare-metal systems for power actions
    - Automated network and provisioning validation prior to delivering sets of machines/networks to users.
    - Generates instackenv.json for each OpenStack environment.
    - Automatically generate documentation to illustrate current status, published to a [Wordpress instance](http://python-wordpress-xmlrpc.readthedocs.io/en/latest/examples/posts.html#pages)